Hillside Construction

 Retaining Wall Repair and Remediation

-Existing retaining walls that show signs of distress - cracking, tilting, bulging, settlement - require evaluation before any repair decision.
+Existing retaining walls that show signs of distress (cracking, tilting, bulging, settlement) require evaluation before any repair decision.
 The symptoms are visible; the cause is often not.
 A wall that's rotating outward could be failing due to drainage problems, new surcharge loads, bearing failure, or original design inadequacy.
 The repair approach depends on the cause.
+See also Structural Remediation for broader remediation methodology.

 Common remediation approaches include: